jsownz/personal-dictionary/README.md

 # Personal Dictionary Generator

-Generate a dictionary list as a text file using permutations of terms that are entered by the user and delimited by a comma.
+Generate a dictionary list as a text file using permutations of terms that are entered by the user into a JSON file.
 Terms are intended to be accumulated during information gathering phase of a penetration test.
 The more relevant the terms, the higher chance of success.
 Terms are in categories that are similar to those of security questions or personal terms one would be prone to remember.

 ## Technical Notes